rcabotaje/cse15l-lab-reports/LabReport2.md

 ![](localWebsite.png)
 * The methods called from the code is the *handleRequest* method, it is called when we to add a message to the server.
 * A relevant argument in the *handleRequest* if we want to add a message it checks the URL for the "/add-message" query.
 * The value from String s changes.
 Before it I added "bruh moment" it was "Hello \nHow are you\n" then after the method *handleRequest* gets called it changes to "Hello\nHow are you\nbruh moment".
+This happens because in the *Handle* class the *handleRequest* method is called, and in that method it checks the server's URL, it checks its path to see if it contains "add-message" to add a message, then it looks at the query, and splits it at the "=" of the query into an array of with 2 values, with the first value to check if it is 's' to make sure its going to add the message and the second value of the message to be added.
+However if the path "add-message" is not provided, whatever is stored in the "bruh" string is returned and showed.
+Also if the query doesn't have "q" what output on the server is a reminder to include the 's'.

 **2nd `/add-message` ScreenShot**
 ![](localWebsite2.png)
 * The methods called from the code is the *handleRequest* method, it is called when we to add a message to the server.
 * Just like the previous screenshot the relevant argument in the *handleRequest* if we want to add a message it checks the URL for the "/add-message" query.
 * The value from String s changes.
 Before it I added "123" it was "Hello\nHow are you\nbruh moment\n" then after the method *handleRequest* gets called it changes to "Hello\nHow are you\nbruh moment\n123\n".
+This happens because in the *Handle* class the *handleRequest* method is called, and in that method it checks the server's URL, it checks its path to see if it contains "add-message" to add a message, then it looks at the query, and splits it at the "=" of the query into an array of with 2 values, with the first value to check if it is 's' to make sure its going to add the message and the second value of the message to be added.
+However if the path "add-message" is not provided, whatever is stored in the "bruh" string is returned and showed.
+Also if the query doesn't have "q" what output on the server is a reminder to include the 's'.

 ---
 # Part 2